tedneward/Azgaarnoth/Magic/Spells/sentinels-mark.md

 If the target drops to 0 hit points before this spell ends, you can use a bonus action on a subsequent turn of yours to mark a new creature.

-***At Higher Levels.***  When you cast this spell using a spell slot of 5th level or higher, you can maintain your concentr ⁠ation on the spell for up to 24 hours.
+***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.